 - Use a soft mop, such as one made from microfiber, rather than an abrasive scrub brush.
 Rinse with clean water.

-- When it comes to cleaning products, always opt for manufacturer recommendations.
+When it comes to vinyl floor cleaning products, always follow the manufacturer recommendations.
 However, most vinyl flooring can hold up to “no-rinse” cleaners, according to the WFCA.
 You can also use an apple cider vinegar and water solution.

-- Clean up spots and spills as they occur and frequent cleaning.
+- Clean up spots and spills as they occur.

 - Place your mats and rugs near doors, but avoid rubber-backed mats that might leave a stain or mark.

-- Use floor protectors on your furniture to avoid scratching vinyl floors.
+- Use floor protectors on your furniture to avoid scratching your vinyl floors.

 - Wipe up spills quickly to avoid permanent stains and moisture damage.